GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 ---

-## 🎓 Best Practices: Bridging Both Approaches
+## 🎓 Best practices: Bridging Both Approaches

 ### 1. Start with This Framework for Learning